OCselected/ttoos/content/posts/open-source-program-office/ospo-in-china-at-siemens-2025.md

 ## 1. My OSPO Journey

+I think I know OSPO in local, Because I did something in the past 5 years.

-My journey with OSPOs started in early 2021.
+My journey with OSPOs started in early 2021. with Mr Yu , we found LFAPAC OSPO SIG ,and support TODO Group.
+We Go into companies which created OSPO.

+and importly we organized OSPO Summit every year. this is the event for OSPOer -- doing the job of open source in their org. we share, communcation, learning in this event. and try to reslove problem together.

+and we host OSPOlive , the online knowledge share.

+### Tips

-Back then, “OSPO” was an almost unknown term in China.
+Back to 2021 , “OSPO” was an almost unknown term in China.
 Most companies had open source teams, legal advisors, or developer relations, but there was little understanding that **OSPO is not about technology management** — it is about **institutional innovation**.

-Since then, I’ve interviewed and observed OSPOs in dozens of Chinese organizations — from internet giants like Huawei, Alibaba, and ByteDance, to state research institutes and universities.
-Each tried to build its own version of an OSPO — and in that process, each revealed something profound about how institutions evolve, imitate, and transform.

 ---